coreybarker/T1A2/Term-1-assignments/CoreyBarker_T1A2/README.md

 My sites features are spread across 4 pages linked together.

-- All pages are tied thematically with a parallax component at the top of each page, paired with a fixed navbar to wrap each page in a small border.
+- All pages are tied thematically with a parallax component at the top of each page, paired with a fixed navbar up the top to wrap each page in a small border.

 - Each page has a drop down menu in the top right of the nav bar for page navigation.
-Also featuring a 'Find Me' section at the bottom linking to Github and Linked in.
+Also featuring a 'Find Me' section at the footer linking to Github and Linked in.

+- All pages also include a toggle switch at the top to change the sites colours into a dark theme, if being viewed at night.
+This feature is disabled in phone views.

 - The Home page displays a brief description of my professional background, with a sample of my resume that can be clicked on to view the PDF.

-- The Personal page shows pictures of me with information about my personality and interests.
+- The Personal page shows information about my personality and interests outside of work with  pictures for more context.

 - The Blog page displays a list of blogs with a collapse feature to reveal the publish date of each.
-This feature is then turned off in mobile view.
 Below that is the 5 sample blog posts paired with images.
+The collapse feature is disabled in phone views.

-- The Contact page displays my contact details in clickable icons with the label of each next to the icons.
+- The Contact page displays a list of my contact details in clickable icons with descriptions beside.
 This directs the user to a phone call, email or the homepage of the website.
-This is shown under the parallax feature that is shown on the 3 previous pages.
+This is shown under the parallax feature like the 3 previous pages.
+The order of the icons change with the descriptions being disable to suit phone views.

 ---